alextselegidis/plainpad/docs/api.md

 ## Introduction

-Plainpad exposes a flexible REST API that will enables you to handle all the information of your installations through HTTP requests.
+Plainpad exposes a flexible REST API that will enable you to handle all the information of your installations through HTTP requests.
 The API is using JSON as its data transaction format and features many best practices in order to make the resources easily consumable.